-There is a large amount of existing research on handheld projectors in a variety of applications, and many potential areas of use have been suggested, see e.g. [8, 11, 16].
-Rukzio et al. [11] have reported on the design space around personal projection, and Molyneaux et al. [8] report on studies using handheld projection both for infrastructurebased and infrastructure-less cases.
+There is a large amount of existing research on handheld projectors in a variety of applications, and many potential areas of use have been suggested, see e.g. [8, 11].
+Rukzio et al. [11] have reported on the design space around personal projection, and Molyneaux et al. [8] report on studies using handheld projection both for infrastructure-based and infrastructure-less cases.
 Related to navigation, mobile projection has been used e.g. to augment maps [6] and to guide museum tours [13].

 Visual markers such as QR codes provide visual affordance of the interaction possibilities.
 However, Mäkelä et al. [7] has pointed out that they give a somewhat technical impression and are not aesthetically pleasing.
-Augmented Reality (AR) marker based systems have been studied in the context of adding information to paper maps [3,12].
-The AR based MapLens concept [9] examined augmenting a physical map to guiding groups, finding that the approach integrated the participants in the study group, improving cooperation in tasks.
-There have been a variety of studies on the use of QR codes in libraries and museums, e.g. [2] report on a QR code based children's game in a museum.
-Similarly, [5] report on the use of QR codes in outdoor learning environments.
+The AR based MapLens concept [9] examined the use of a physical map in guiding groups in-the wild.
+The study findings suggested that participants concentrated more on tasks, which involved e.g. problem solving and social interaction.
+The use of MapLens reportedly had the effect of integrating the participants in the study group, improving the cooperation in executing the study task.
+There have been a variety of studies on the use of OR codes in libraries and museums, e.g. [2] report on a QR code based children's game in a museum.
+Similarly [5] report on the use of QR codes in outdoor learning environments.
 The low usage of QR codes deployed in a library environment is noted in [12].
 Considering other types of physical tags, Hardy et al. report on an in-the-wild study on user customizable NFC tags [4], demonstrating the versatility of tag based approaches.

 The combination of projection devices and fiducial markers to create a located information display is explored in [1], where a user could project exhibit related imagery onto the exhibit object itself.
 Our approach is somewhat opposite to this, in that we project the marker, which is then read by the tour audience using smartphones and tablets.

 This paper contributes by presenting, as far as we are aware, the first evaluation of the use of the projected marker technique on a guided tour.
 This differs from prior work that has e.g. reported on the use of static printed AR markers in various education oriented contexts [2,5,12].